noumanalisyed/noumanalisyed/README.md

 👇 Hit in your console or terminal to connect with me.

-npx nouman
+   #npx nouman

-👆 This command line tool can be found at npx anmol
+👆 This command line tool can be found at npx nouman

  A little more about me...